MechaMonk/pyRouterJig/documentation.md

 <b>Save</b> and <b>Screenshot</b>).
 {{ site.codename }} embeds the joint data in the `PNG` image files that it saves.
 Opening the `PNG` file will allow you to start work again where you left off.
 Note that in the <b>Editor</b> mode, the Undo history is not saved.
+Any of the images in this documentation page may be opened with
+{{ site.codename }}.
+For the wood images described in [Wood Pattern Selection](#wood-pattern), only the name of the wood image is saved.
+So if the image uses wood images, such as the `hard-maple` and `black-walnut` in [Figure 9](figure9),  if you don't have these images available in your own `wood_images` folder, then a simple pattern is substituted.
 * <b>Save (Ctrl-S)</b> Saves the joint figure as a `PNG` file.
 By default, the image files are placed in your home directory, numbered sequentially as `pyrouterjig_0.png`, `pyrouterjig_1.png`, `pyrouterjig_2.png`, and so on.
 The